learn-co-curriculum/dsc-exploring-your-data/README.md

 >                                            - Isaac Asimov

-Recall that pandas can easily provide descriptive statistics of a DataFrame by using the DataFrame class's built-in `.describe()` method.
+Recall that Pandas can easily provide descriptive statistics of a DataFrame by using the DataFrame class's built-in `.describe()` method.
 The resulting output is a table containing information such as the count, mean, median, min, max, and quartile values for every column in the DataFrame.
 This is especially handy for answering questions such as "how much variance can I expect in column {X}?"

 ### Visualizing Distributions - Histograms